DFStewart/CarND-PID-Control-Project/README.md

 ![alt text][image2]

 ## Proportional Gain: kP
 The proportional term is a gain applied to the CTE.
+The proportional term affects how fast the error is driven to zero.

 ## Integral Gain: kI
 The integral term is a gain applied to the integrated error.
 The integral term is used to remove steady state errors (biases).
 The integral term conceptually maintains a "history" of the error.
 The integral term can be very large depending upon the gain.